msstateACosby/cowboyTelemetry/README.md

 # viewer
-A python program that takes data given by the onboardTelemetry (at now in the form of reading a file)
+A python program that takes data given by the onboardTelemetry (right now in the form of reading some files produced by the onboardTelemetry program).

 Software depencies
 - MatPlotLib